jacmendt/jacmendt.github.io/_posts/2015-11-04-ol3-image-filter.markdown

 ---
 The following post shows the usage of OpenLayers 3 together with the <a href="https://github.com/slub/webgl-image-filter">glif</a>
 image filter library.
 To see how it function check the <a href="/src/posts/2015-11-04-ol3-image-filter.js">source</a>.
-The filter can be chained.
+The library is based in big parts on the <a href="https://github.com/phoboslab/WebGLImageFilter">WebGLImageFilter</a> library by Dominic Szablewski and offers multiple image filters.
+It can be easily couple with OpenLayers 3.

 <section>
     <div id="map"></div>